 Related: Things To Do in Downtown Nashville

 These attractions are, for the most part, within walking distance.
 It may be more convenient at times to take a short Uber ride.

 If you are coming to Nashville to enjoy the tourist scene, you will want to stay in the downtown district.
-Most downtown hotels are within walking distance of Nashville’s honky-tonks on lower Broadway, live music and the main attractions listed above.
-If you want to soak up the live music, bar-hopping, country music scene, you will want to stay downtown.
+Most downtown hotels are within walking distance of Nashville's honky-tonks on Lower Broadway, live music, and the main attractions listed above.
+If you want to soak up the live music, bar-hopping, and country music scene, you will want to stay downtown.